rahul-h-bhatia-furlenco/node-exporter-cron/README.md

 ## Assumptions

 1. Node exporter is used to collect node metrics.
+The metrics are collected for CPU, Memory, Disk usage.
+2. The following are the metrics used for collecting from the Node-Exporter-API:
+   **CPU**: node_cpu_seconds_total - >  gives the total number of seconds the CPU has spent in each mode since boot.
+This metric provides insights into CPU usage over time and is typically broken down into different modes such as user mode, system mode, idle, etc.
+   Here's a breakdown of the different modes typically included in this metric:
+   **user**: Time spent running user space processes.
+   **system**: Time spent running kernel space processes.
+   **idle**: Time spent idle, i.e., the CPU is not doing any work.
+   **nice** (optional): Time spent running niced (lower-priority) user space processes.
+   **iowait** (optional): Time spent waiting for I/O operations to complete.
+   **irq** (optional): Time spent handling hardware interrupts.
+   **softirq** (optional): Time spent handling software interrupts.
+   **steal** (optional): Time spent in other operating systems when running in a virtualized environment.
+   **guest** (optional): Time spent running a virtual CPU for guest operating systems under the control of the Linux kernel.

+   **Memory**: node_memory_MemTotal_bytes and node_memory_MemFree_bytes ->
+   The node_memory_MemTotal_bytes metric provides the total amount of physical RAM installed on the system, measured in bytes.
+This metric represents the total memory capacity of the system.
+   The node_memory_MemFree_bytes metric, on the other hand, gives the amount of physical RAM currently not being used by the system, also measured in bytes.
+This metric represents the amount of memory that is available for use without needing to swap to disk.

+   **Disk**: node_filesystem_size_bytes and node_filesystem_free_bytes ->
+   The node_filesystem_size_bytes metric provides the total size of the filesystem, typically representing the total storage capacity of the disk or partition where the filesystem resides.
+This metric is measured in bytes.
+   The node_filesystem_free_bytes metric, on the other hand, indicates the amount of free space available on the filesystem, measured in bytes.
+It represents the space that is currently not in use and can be utilized for storing data.

-2. Local Kubernetes setup like Minikube or Kind is being used.
+3. Local Kubernetes setup like Minikube or Kind is being used.
+I have used
-3. Generated output files are considered essential and retained on pod restarts
+4. Generated output files are considered essential and retained on pod restarts
-4. Have setup PVC along with Storage class as local Host Storage, the mainifests files are present in kubernetes-cron-job/ directory.
+5. Have setup PVC along with Storage class as local Host Storage, the mainifests files are present in kubernetes-cron-job/ directory.

 ## Future Improvements